Peter Coombe Mandolins and Guitars

 flattop mandolins which have a clear Mylar pick guard.

-not included.
-Pickups can be installed as extra, but
+Pickups are not included.
+Pickups can be installed as

-pickups, but for best sound recommend Schertler.
-Note
+install McIntyre feather pickups, but for best sound

-Schertler are less convenient and a lot more expensive, but in my
+convenient and a lot more expensive, but in my opinion have

-opinion have the best sound on the market.
-Note that
+the best sound on the market.
+Please note that the

 Octave mandolin

-Flat top X braced with carbon fiber reinforcement on the X brace.Top and back with 15" radius.
+Flat top fan braced with carbon fiber reinforcement.Top and back with 15ft radius.

 Body depth (internal) 65mm, 57mm for the 2 point OM.